Stanisław Kiszka: Military career

 Kiszka's first military experience was during the Polish–Ottoman War (1485–1503).
 In 1497, King John I Albert organized an invasion of Moldavia.
 Lithuanians refused to join the campaign but Grand Duke Alexander sent a small force of volunteers and hired men commanded by Kiszka.
 The Polish forces were ambushed and defeated in the Battle of the Cosmin Forest.

 In 1499, Kiszka became regent of Smolensk and ordered improvements to Smolensk Kremlin.
 When the Muscovite–Lithuanian War resumed in 1500, Kiszka commanded a 500-men regiment in the Battle of Vedrosha.
-Lithuanians, commanded by Konstanty Ostrogski, suffered a great defeat and many Lithuanian nobles, including Kiszka's brother-in-law, were killed.
+Lithuanians, commanded by Konstanty Ostrogski, suffered a great defeat, and many Lithuanian nobles, including Kiszka's brother-in-law, were killed.
 Kiszka then devoted his attention to preparing Smolensk for a Russian assault.
-For his successful command of the defense during almost the three-month Siege of Smolensk in 1502 he was promoted to the Great Hetman (military commander).
+For his successful command of the defense during almost the three-month Siege of Smolensk in 1502 he was promoted to the Grand Hetman.
 A six-year truce with Moscow was concluded in early 1503 and the Grand Duchy of Lithuania lost about a third of its territory.

 Kiszka became entangled in a political conflict with royal favorite Michael Glinski and was temporarily removed from the Lithuanian Council of Lords in 1505.
 In August 1505, Kiszka scored a victory against the invading Crimean Khanate near Haradok.
-As the Great Hetman, he was supposed to command Lithuanian troops in the Battle of Kletsk against the Crimean Khanate in August 1506 but was unable due to poor health.
-In summer 1507, Konstanty Ostrogski escaped from Russian service and was reinstated as the Great Hetman.
-To compensate, Kiszka was appointed as starosta of Hrodna in 1508.
+As Grand Hetman, he was supposed to command the Grand Ducal Lithuanian Army in the Battle of Kletsk against the Crimean Khanate in August 1506 but was unable due to poor health.
+In summer 1507, Konstanty Ostrogski escaped from the Muscovites and was reinstated as the Grand Hetman.
+To compensate, Kiszka was appointed as starosta of Grodno in 1508.
 When the war with Moscow resumed in 1507, Kiszka organized the defense of Polotsk.
 During the Glinski rebellion, he defended Minsk and helped to drive out Glinski's forces.
 His last military commands were near Orsha (18 July 1508) and Vyazma.

 For his loyal service, Kizska was appointed as Grand Marshal of Lithuania after the death of Mikalojus Kęsgaila in 1512.